EV-OD/nepaliDate/DOCUMENTATION.md

 *   On submission, calls the `convertAdToBsWithEvents` server action.
 *   Displays the converted BS date and relevant Nepali holidays and events.
 *   Handles loading states and errors similarly to the BS-to-AD page.
-*   Inherits SEO metadata from `layout.tsx`.
+*   This page does not export its own `metadata` or `generateMetadata` function due to being a client component.
+It inherits metadata from `layout.tsx`.
 On-page H1 and descriptions are optimized for "AD to BS converter" and related terms.

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/ad-to-bs`